Brit milah: Reform Judaism

 The Reform societies established in Frankfurt and Berlin regarded circumcision as barbaric and wished to abolish it.
 However, while prominent rabbis such as Abraham Geiger believed the ritual to be barbaric and outdated, they refrained from instituting any change in this matter.
 In 1843, when a father in Frankfurt refused to circumcise his son, rabbis of all shades in Germany stated it was mandated by Jewish law; even Samuel Holdheim affirmed this.
 By 1871, Reform rabbinic leadership in Germany reasserted "the supreme importance of circumcision in Judaism", while affirming the traditional viewpoint that non-circumcised Jews are Jews nonetheless.
 Although the issue of circumcision of converts continues to be debated, the necessity of britot milah for Jewish infant boys has been stressed in every subsequent Reform rabbis manual or guide.
 While the Reform movement does not require the circumcision of adult male converts, it is increasingly acknowledged and practiced by many Reform communities as an important part of the conversion process.
 Since 1984 Reform Judaism has trained and certified over 300 of their own practicing mohalim in this ritual.
 By 2001, the Central Conference of American Rabbis began to recommend that male converts who are already circumcised undergo hatafat dam brit.

 In Samaritanism

 Samaritan brit milah occurs on the eighth day following the child's birth at the father's home.
 In addition to special prayers and readings from the Torah pertaining to the ritual, an old hymn that invokes blessings for parents and children is sung.

 According to British explorer Claude Reignier Conder, in their circumcision hymn, Samaritans express their gratitude for a certain Roman soldier by the name of Germon, who was sent by an unknown Roman Emperor as a sentinel over the home of the Samaritan High Priest for his kindness in allowing the process of circumcision to take place.
 They tried to give him money, but he refused, just requesting to be included in their future prayers instead.

+Non-practicing groups

+An increasing number of Reconstructionist, Reform and Secular Jews do not practice brit milah, both in the diaspora and in Israel (though many, if not most, intact Israeli Jews were born or have family born overseas).
+An alternative ceremony without circumcision, brit shalom, also exists.

+Descendants of Chinese Jews, such as those in Kaifeng, have assimilated into mainstream Chinese culture.
+The majority of Kaifeng Jews have not practiced circumcision since the 1800s.